Kitanaluv/NYC-Collision-Dashboard/README.md

 Install speed cameras at dangerous intersections to enforce limits and reduce speeding.

 These recommendations aim to reduce collisions by improving infrastructure, adjusting traffic flow, and enhancing enforcement at high-risk intersections.

+- You can access the `.pbix` file for this project [here](https://drive.google.com/file/d/1G-x8bHHvGozZjFWMDOvcLpOh_D8lV716/view?usp=sharing).